 The relationships between POGIL models and learning objectives (what students should be able to do) are not always obvious, as shown in Figure 2.
 Often, an activity about a topic will use an example of that topic as a POGIL model (top left quadrant); for example, an activity about flowcharts would likely use flowcharts as some of the POGIL models.
-However, an activity could also use other models (top right quadrant); for example, a flowchart activity might have models that are pseudocode or narrative descriptions of processes, and a flowchart activity might have no flowchart models, if it guided students to create their own flowchart without an example.
+However, an activity could also use other models (top right quadrant); for example, a flowchart activity might have models that are pseudocode or narrative descriptions of processes, and a flowchart activity might have no flowchart models, if it guides students to create their own flowchart without an example.
 Similarly, flowchart models could be used in activities on other topics (bottom left); for example, an activity about algorithms.
-Furthermore, most POGIL activities have multiple learning objectives for content topics and process skills, so an activity might be designed to help students learn about algorithms, flowcharts, and teamwork or time management.
+Furthermore, most POGIL activities have multiple learning objectives for content topics and process skills, so one activity might be designed to help students learn about algorithms, flowcharts, and teamwork or time management.

-POGIL model: X POGIL model: Z (not X) Objective: Learn about X Learn about X using X as model (e.g., learn about flowcharts using flowcharts as models).
-Learn about X using Z as model (e.g., learn about flowcharts without using flowcharts as models).
-Objective: Learn about Y (not X) Learn about Y using X as model (e.g., learn about algorithms using flowcharts as models).
-Learn about Y using Z as model (e.g., learn about algorithms without using flowcharts as models).
+POGIL model: X POGIL model: Z (not X) Learn about X (e.g., use flowchart models Use Z as a model to learn about X (e.g., use models with no flowcharts to learn about flowcharts).
+Learn about Y Use X as a model to learn about Y (e.g., use flowchart models to learn about algorithms). (not applicable)